bouvet-openlab/typescript-angular-workshop/LibraryApp/Java/readme.txt

 - Requires that gulp is installed globally on the computer.
 You can test this by typing gulp int a commandline.
 	Install gulp by doing command: npm install --global gulp

+- Requies that Maven is installed on the computer and available on PATH.
+If you don't have Maven, you need to install it from http://maven.apache.org/ and follow their instructions

 To run the solution-specific gulp target
 ------------------------------------------------